 Seeing and Caring for Your Baby

 Breastfeeding can often begin right after surgery.
 The nurses can help you find the right position.
-Numbness from your anesthetic can limit your movement for a while, and pain in your incision can make it a little harder to become comfortable, but do not give up.
-The nurses can show you how to hold your baby so there is no pressure on your incision or abdomen.
+Numbness from your anesthetic can limit your movement for a while, and pain in your cut (incision) can make it a little harder to become comfortable, but do not give up.
+The nurses can show you how to hold your baby so there is no pressure on your cut (incision) or abdomen.

 Holding and caring for your new infant is exciting, making up for the long journey of your pregnancy and the pain and discomfort of labor.
 Nurses and breastfeeding specialists are available to answer questions and help you.